Axway/amplify-central/content/en/docs/connect_manage_environ/connect_github_repository/_index.md

     * The repository owner name that the agent will connect to
     * The repository name that the agent will connect to
     * The paths and filename patterns that the agent should discover

-### Discovery Agent

-The Discovery Agent is used to discover new specification files within the configured paths that also match any of the configured file name patterns.

-* Find all files within the paths configured
-* From those files validate that they match at least one of the patterns configured.
-If no patterns are configured, then all files are discovered
-* The agent then creates an API service and revision to represent that specification file in Amplify Central
-* If the files are of a known specification type, then the service will be marked with that type.
-Otherwise, the service will have a type of `Unstructured`

-### Installation via CLI

-## Embedded agent configuration pre-requisites

-* Any machine (Windows / Linux / Mac) where:
+* Ensure your machine (Windows / Linux / Mac) meets the Embedded agent configuration prerequisites, where:
     * You can access platform.axway.com and login.axway.com on port 443
     * You can install and run Axway Central CLI (node.js module)
     * You can access the npm package (for installing Axway CLI)
     * You can install OpenSSL
     * There is a graphical environment (optional)

-## Configure the agents with Axway Central CLI
+## Configure the agents with Axway Central CLI and GitHub

 Use Axway Central CLI to install the agents.
 This CLI will prompt you for answers regarding GitHub access information and where to store the discovered APIs in the Amplify platform.